Poland Flag

 The program is designed to provide a well-rounded education that balances theoretical knowledge with practical skills.
 In the initial years, students are introduced to the core concepts of physiotherapy, including anatomy, biomechanics, and human physiology.
 As the program progresses, the focus shifts towards rehabilitation techniques, injury prevention, and patient care, with an emphasis on evidence-based practice.

-Clinical practice is a cornerstone of physiotherapy education in Poland.
 Students engage in internships at hospitals, clinics, and rehabilitation centers, where they apply their knowledge under the supervision of licensed professionals.
 This hands-on experience is essential for developing the skills needed to assess and treat a variety of patients, including those with physical disabilities, musculoskeletal injuries, and neurological conditions.
-Internships are strategically integrated throughout the curriculum, ensuring that students graduate with the practical experience required to enter the workforce confidently.
+Internships are strategically integrated throughout the curriculum.

 Admission Requirements for Physiotherapy Programs in Poland

 Language proficiency is another key consideration for applicants.
 Many physiotherapy programs in Poland are taught in Polish, and students must demonstrate fluency in the language, typically through a language proficiency exam.
-However, an increasing number of universities now offer physiotherapy degrees in English to cater to international students.
 For English-language programs, proof of proficiency in English, through standardized tests like TOEFL or IELTS, is often required.
-International students should also familiarize themselves with visa and residency requirements, as Poland is part of the European Union, but regulations may vary depending on the student’s home country.

 Studying Physiotherapy in Poland: Costs and Financial Considerations